actions-marketplace-validations/Nagasree2000_simple-open-issue/README.md

   <a href="https://github.com/actions/javascript-action/actions"><img alt="javscript-action status" src="https://github.com/actions/javascript-action/workflows/units-test/badge.svg"></a>
 </p>

-Use this template to bootstrap the creation of a JavaScript action.:rocket:
+Use this template to bootstrap the creation of a JavaScript action.:for creating a issue

 This template includes tests, linting, a validation workflow, publishing, and versioning guidance.

-If you are new, there's also a simpler introduction.
-See the [Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action)

 ## Create an action from this template

-Click the `Use this Template` and provide the new repo details for your action
+U can use this template for creation of new issue in your github repositories and also for creation of relevant java script files.

 ## Code in Main